 So your employee notifies you that he is having cosmetic surgery and will need to be off of work for a few weeks.
 He wants to use his vacation time to cover his absence.
 You can’t help but be a little irritated because he knows you’re a little short staffed right now and his absence will really put stress on operations.
 You ask him if he can postpone the surgery for a little while until new employees are hired and trained and he says no. Can you deny him the time off based on your policy that vacation requests may be denied due to operational needs?

 As a good lawyer, the answer really is that it depends.
 He may qualify for FMLA leave.

-Employers should avoid giving knee jerk denials to leave request for elective surgery as some may actually qualify for FMLA leave.
+Employers should avoid giving knee-jerk denials to leave requests for elective surgery as some may actually qualify for FMLA leave.
 Always ask your employee to have his or her doctor complete the medical certification before evaluating whether the employee is eligible for FMLA.